-Black carbon is co-emitted with other pollutants, some of which are light in color and cause cooling by scattering solar radiation back into the atmosphere.22 The type and quantity of pollutants differs by source, and a high ratio of warming to cooling pollutants indicates the most promising sources to target for producing fast cooling.23 A recent assessment of black carbon confirmed that emissions from diesel engines and some industrial and residential coal sources have the highest ratio of black carbon to lighter coemitted pollutants compared to other black carbon sources.24
+Black carbon is co-emitted with other pollutants, some of which are light in color and cause cooling by scattering solar radiation back into the atmosphere.24 The type and quantity of pollutants differs by source, and a high ratio of warming to cooling pollutants indicates the most promising sources to target for producing fast cooling.25 A recent assessment of black carbon confirmed that emissions from diesel engines and some industrial and residential coal sources have the highest ratio of black carbon to lighter co-emitted pollutants compared to other black carbon sources.26

-Another recent study of co-emitted pollutants known collectively as "brown carbon" indicates that even black carbon sources that have a high proportion of lighter co-emitted pollutants, such as the open burning of biomass, may still cause net warming.
-25 This is because the warming from brown carbon appears to be offsetting some or all of the lighter particles' cooling effect.
+Another recent study of co-emitted pollutants known collectively as "brown carbon" indicates that even black carbon sources that have a high proportion of lighter co-emitted pollutants, such as the open burning of biomass, may still cause net warming.27 This is because the warming from brown carbon appears to be offsetting some or all of the lighter particles' cooling effect.
 This, in turn, would mean that the lighter pollutants are not offsetting as much warming from black carbon as assumed in many models.

-Over areas of snow and ice, such as the Arctic, even sources with a large proportion of pollutants that normally cause cooling still produce significant warming.26 This is because deposition of both darker and lighter particles, including dust, reduces the reflectivity (albedo) of snow and ice, allowing more solar radiation to be absorbed, which causes local warming and increases surface melting.27 Regardless of the climate effect, all particle pollutants harm human health.28 diesel vehicles, continue to be a major source category for these regions.29 Black carbon sources in developing countries are significantly different from those in North America and Europe.
-In developing countries, a much larger proportion of black carbon emissions comes from residential heating and cooking, and industry.30 According to UNEP, global emissions of black carbon are expected to remain relatively stable through 2030, with continuing reductions in North America and Europe largely offset by continued growth in other parts of the world.31
+Over areas of snow and ice, such as the Arctic, even sources with a large proportion of pollutants that normally cause cooling still produce significant warming.28 This is because deposition of both darker and lighter particles, including dust, reduces the reflectivity (albedo) of snow and ice, allowing more solar radiation to be absorbed, which causes local warming and increases surface melting.29 Regardless of the climate effect, all particle pollutants harm human health.30

+Thanks to modern pollution controls and fuel switching, black carbon emissions in North America and Europe were significantly curbed in the early 1900s.
+However, mobile sources, particularly diesel vehicles, continue to be a major source category for these regions.31 Black carbon sources in developing countries are significantly different from those in North America and Europe.
+In developing countries, a much larger proportion of black carbon emissions comes from residential heating and cooking, and industry.32 According to UNEP, global emissions of black carbon are expected to remain relatively stable through 2030, with continuing reductions in North America and Europe largely offset by continued growth in other parts of the world.33